 Founder & Advisory Board Chair, Barton Child Law & Policy Center

 Statistician, Fostering Court Improvement

 Andy and his wife Michelle Barclay, in partnership with Emory's School of Law, founded and endowed the Barton Clinic to advocate for research-based policy and to encourage students from all disciplines into public-interest career paths.

 Andy works as a full-time volunteer technical consultant, providing technological and statistical support to Georgia non-profit and governmental agencies.
 He has worked in computing for over thirty years, in both the for-profit and the public sectors.
 He has expertise in hardware and software engineering, high performance computing, digital signal processing, database design, data analysis, statistics, and public health.
 Andy retired from for-profit work in information technology in the late 1990s, and now spends nearly all of his time as a volunteer.
-He also serves on advisory groups and steering committees for non-profits and government agencies.
-Andy served for four years as the Chief Justice's appointee to the board of the Georgia Technology Authority.
-He currently serves on the board of Georgia's Governor's Office for Children and Families at the appointment of Governor Sonny Perdue.
+Andy served for four years as the Chief Justice's appointee to the board of the Georgia Technology Authority, and he continues to serve on the board of Georgia's Governor's Office for Children and Families at the appointment of Governor Nathan Deal.

 Andy holds masters degrees in mechanical and electrical engineering from Stanford University and the Georgia Institute of Technology.

 Senior Director of Strategic Consulting, Casey Family Programs

 Christopher is a Senior Director for Strategic Consulting at Casey Family Programs, the nation's largest operating foundation focused on safely reducing the need for foster care and building Communities of Hope for children and families across America.
 In his role, Christopher oversees Casey Family Programs' work and investments in Maryland and Delaware and supports special projects in a number of other states.